 QR codes provide more than a standard barcode can.
 They can contain more data, including URL links, geographic coordinates, images, or text.
 Additionally, because QR codes can be scanned by modern cell phones and do not require the large clunky scanners, they are the perfect option for sharing information with consumers directly, as they not require a lot of effort on their part to access it.

-In 2020, it seems as though QR Code use is growing faster than ever before.
+In the 2020’s, it seems as though QR Code use is growing faster than ever before.
 A combination of factors seem to be driving this:

 - Mass adoption of smartphones with native QR scanners

 - More consumer awareness of how to use QR’s

 - COVID-19 concerns driving people to look for contact free ways to bridge the physical and digital worlds.

 At Postalytics, we’re seeing far more direct mail campaigns using our built in, personalized QR code tools.
 In fact, we’ve seen greater than 50% more direct mail volume using QR codes in each of the past 3 years.

 Let’s take a look at some of the most common ways that companies use QR codes.

 8 Ways to Use QR Codes In Marketing

 There are many inventive ways that businesses can use QR codes.
 Primarily, you want to focus on opportunities that allow you to move prospects through the funnel and give them access to the information that they want, exactly when they want it.